©1978

 is any of God in these churches?
 Church going should be a joy.
 It

 has degenerated into a cold duty for nearly everyone.
-Who can actually be fond of

 manicured spiritual parlors where well dressed Pharisees gossip